majidv7/nginx-load-balancer/README.md

 10.0.5.4 as main server(load balancer)
 10.0.5.5, 10.0.5.6 ubuntu servers
 ## Installation
-first, you need to install Nginx on all of these servers.
+First, you need to install Nginx on all of these servers.
 ```bash
 sudo apt update && sudo apt install nginx -y
 ```
-edit this file on the main server:
+Edit this file on the main server:

 ```bash
 sudo vim /etc/nginx/sites-available/default

 ```
-then comment on all the configurations of this file then add these lines to the end of the file:
+Comment on all the configurations of this file then add these lines to the end of the file

 ```bash
 upstream backend {